KareemEzzat91/job_Scout/README.md

 - You can search for jobs, filter them by position and save them to your favorites list.
 - You can also view the details of each job and apply for it.
 - Companies can also post jobs and view the list of applicants (working on it).
-- Backend is built with Django and MySQL.
-- The app is built with Flutter and Dart, MVC architecture with GetX state management.
+- The app is built with Flutter and Dart, MVC architecture with cubit state management.

 It's MVP (Minimum Viable Product) and it's still under development.